noamalu/Ecommerce-System/docs/README.md

 - Oversees inventory and stock levels, ensuring products are available for sale and managing relationships with suppliers.

 ### Component: Delivery
-- Handles the logistics of delivering orders to customers, including tracking, route optimization, and delivery status updates.
+- Handles the logistics of delivering orders to customers, including tracking, and delivery status updates.

 ### Class: PaymentManager
 - Manages financial transactions, overseeing payment processing, validation, and security of payment data.